Colby-Sawyer Exercise Science graduates are eligible for a 3-year Doctor of Physical Therapy program.

 Colby-Sawyer’s curriculum meets the recommended standards of the American College of Sports Medicine (ACSM), which prepares you for certification exams with the ACSM, the National Strength and Conditioning Association (NSCA) and the American Council on Exercise (ACE).

 Faculty advisers help you select prerequisite courses for graduate programs in physical therapy, occupational therapy and other health-related professional programs.
-And, Colby-Sawyer’s affiliations with Springfield College and Plymouth State University can launch you directly into a master’s degree program following graduation.
+And, Colby-Sawyer’s affiliation Plymouth State University can launch you directly into a master’s degree program following graduation.